Article

 Estate Tax

-• Charitable contributions to U.S. charities.
+• Charitable contributions to U.S. organizations

 In addition to the gift and estate tax, the Generation Skipping Transfer Tax (GSTT) can also apply to NDAs.
 This tax covers any generation-skipping transfer of U.S. situs property.
 Generation-skipping transfers are gifts and transfers to unrelated persons over 37.5 years younger than the donor or to related persons more than one generation younger than the donor, such as grandchildren.
 Both outright transfers and contributions to trusts could be subject to GSTT.